-You will need a computer and access to the installation disk of a non-Microsoft application program.
-Alternately, you can download application software from the Internet and install it on your computer.
+You will need a computer and access to the installation disc of a non-Microsoft application.
+Alternatively, you can download software from the Internet and install it on your computer.

-You can find and download plenty of freeware at www.framasoft.net/rubrique259.html.
+You can find and download plenty of freeware at www.freewarehome.com/; however, I can't guarantee the results, so make your selections wisely.

 If you are going to download and install freeware, make sure you are using a trusted source.
-There are plenty of dodgy websites that advertise free software just to get you to download and install some vicious variety of malware that hangs onto your PC worse than a thirddegree burn.
+There are plenty of dodgy websites that advertise free software just to get you to download and install some vicious variety of malware that hangs onto your PC worse than a third-degree burn.

-This lesson will show you how to install non-Microsoft software applications.
+This lesson will show you how to install non-Microsoft applications.

-All you'll need is a computer and a software installation disk.
+All you'll need is a computer and a software-installation disc.
 Alternately, you'll need an Internet connection so you can download and install freeware from the Internet.